So far we have been able to extract a substring by specifying its start and end locations within a string like this:

-A function that takes the matched substring as an argument and returns an alternative.
+2. A function that takes the matched substring as an argument and returns a replacement.
 Notice how we used

-_in place of a parameter name in our anonymous function.
-Since our function simply returns a completely new substring (“go-getter”) and doesn’t attempt to modify the original substring (“quitter”) in any form, we are not interested in what’s passed to our function.
-By using
+_ in place of a parameter name inside the anonymous function.
+Since our function simply returns a new substring (

 _, we are essentially ignoring the argument.